dshanske/indieweb-post-kinds/readme.txt

 	= Version 2.1.2 =
 		* Fix priority - user entered values should override parsed ones
-		* Add filters for parsing from additional markup and building the metadata = Version 2.1.1 =
+		* Add filters for parsing from additional markup and building the metadata
+		* Support for microformats2 import of metadata in addition to existing support for OpenGraph
+		* In the next version, will be rewriting the additions to the post editor. per request, it will give more control over the automatic parsing.
+	= Version 2.1.1 =
-		* Bugfixes from Version 2.1.1
+		* Bugfixes from Version 2.1.0
 		* Removal of Semantic Linkbacks code due upgrade in Semantic Linkbacks making it unnecessary
 	= Version 2.1.0 =